 Interestingly enough, Reinke explores the subject of human attention to address this question.
 He quotes William Jones in The Principles of Psychology: human attention is “a withdrawal from some things in order to deal effectively with others, and is a condition which has a real opposite in the confused, dazed, scatterbrained state which in French is called distraction.”3 We are creatures molded by what we give our attention to; hence, Reinke proposes, “We become what we watch.”4

-Another proposition Reinke puts forth for consideration is in the digital age, “image is everything.”
-To trace the origin of this tagline, we have to jump in our time machine to travel back to the 80’s, when Las Vegas tennis player Andre Agassi splashed onto the scene in acid-washed jean shorts and heavy-metal, blonde-tinted hair.
-At 19 years of age, Agassi starred in a tv commercial promoting the Canon Rebel camera.
-In the ad, he steps out of a white Lamborghini, lowers his sunglasses, and delivers just three words, “Image—is everything.”
+Another proposition Reinke puts forth is in the digital age, “image is everything.”
+To trace the origin of this tagline, we have to travel back to the 1980s, when Las Vegas tennis player Andre Agassi splashed onto the scene in acid-washed jean shorts.
+At 19, Agassi starred in a tv commercial promoting the Canon Rebel camera.
+In the ad, he steps out of a white Lamborghini, lowers his sunglasses, and delivers just three words, “Image — is everything.”
 The commercial became an overnight sensation going viral, but in his autobiography years later, Agassi shared his regret: “the slogan becomes synonymous with me.
 Sportswriters liken this slogan to my inner nature, my essential being.
 They say it’s my philosophy, my religion, and they predict it’s going to be my epitaph.”5

 What was just a mere advertising jingle, became a cultural mantra that sportscasters, fans, and the general public associated with Agassi.
 The trite ad followed him like a shadow, diminishing his athletic goals and career accomplishments, and reduced him to something without substance, a shallow image.
 Reinke argues, “in the age of the spectacle, image is our identity, and our identity is unavoidably molded by our media.”
 With the ubiquity of social media, peoples’ realities become increasingly shaped by how they portray themselves online in images.
 Therefore, image becomes identity and reality.